-- North American Corporate Headquarters Austin, TX, United States
+- Ottobock North American Corporate Headquarters Austin, TX, United States

-- Technology Company US Headquarters Houston, TX, United States
+- Sceptre Hospitality Resources (SHR) US Headquarters Houston, TX, United States

-- University Systems Investment Company Headquarters Austin, TX, United States
+- The University of Texas / Texas A&M Systems Investment Company (UTIMCO) Office Relocation Austin, TX, United States

 Function follows form

 The success of a business hinges on the collective effort of high-performing individuals.
 Offices are more than neutral backdrops against which a company’s business plays out.
 How workspace is configured and appointed influences individual productivity, team dynamics and ultimately company performance.

 Inspired by the openness, flexibility and casual atmosphere typical of tech and start-up firms, many companies experimented with these strategies during the last decade in a bid to update operations, manage overhead costs, refresh their brand, enhance company culture and attract and retain talent.
 These efforts had mixed results because there is no one-size-fits-all solution for creating an optimal workspace.
 Although space influences behavior, it cannot solve operational problems or transform organizations.

 Page’s workplace experts collaborate with their clients to provide integrated design solutions that are unique to them, and that promote safety, health and wellness as well as equity and inclusivity.
 Our teams of strategists and interior designers apply novel insights and creative solutions backed by research and decades of combined experience to thorny workplace design challenges.
 The end result is custom spaces that address company policies, support workflow, sustain company culture and sometimes inaugurate a new mission or way of working.

 - Corporate / Commercial